GodGenesis/attacker/README.md

 To grant access to the server, please log into https://github.com/login/device and use code 4A7C-A930

 To grant access to the server, please log into https://github.com/login/device and use code B8B9-5435

+^[[BTo grant access to the server, please log into https://github.com/login/device and use code B962-A136